Synology AirVideoHD Docker – Graphical Install without SSH

 From your iOS device connected to the same network, enter the IP address of your Synology NAS and leave the port number unchanged (default: 45633)

 Click on OK and save other settings.
-Refresh the media directory on your iOS devices and you should see your video folders load up.
+Refresh the media directory on your iOS devices and you should see your video folders load up

 Congratulations!
-You have successfully installed AirVideoHD server on your Synology and you should be able to transcode/stream your videos onto your iOS devices.
+You have successfully installed AirVideoHD server on your Synology and you should be able to transcode/stream your videos onto your iOS devices

 Note:

-- Experience so far after use: Not always, but larger than >3GB, FLAC, HQ 1080p video files will tend to load and close itself during playback.
+• Experience: Not always, but larger than >3GB, FLAC, HQ 1080p video files will tend to load and close itself during playback.
 As it works for my usage, I did not proceed further to diagnose the problem.
 I am guessing it is due to capabilities of the NAS

-- 1080p HQ videos will take some time during load, but usually, streams fine during playback.
+• 1080p HQ videos will take some time during load, but usually, streams fine during playback.
 Seek while playback will also take some time

 Server Settings – PIN, Media Locations, Single-user password